peterroe/lang-icons/README.md

 ## lang-icons

-Infer and get file svg icon
+Infer and get svg icon from file name or folder name

 ## Usage